If you don't take control over your inventory, your inventory will control you.

 Let's say that you're an inventory control manager and you discover that you have a batch of products on hand that aren't selling.
-This dead stock takes up valuable space in your inventory and is nearing the end of its life cycle.
+This dead stock (see what is dead stock) takes up valuable space in your inventory and is nearing the end of its life cycle.

-As an inventory control manager, you need to find a way to turnover these products.
+As an inventory control manager, you need to find a way to turnover these products and perform inventory reduction.
 One option would be to bundle them with more in-demand products in a subscription box using a subscription box platform.
 This is known as kitting, and is just one of many options open to you when practicing inventory control.

 Synonyms for Inventory Control